Webster Thayer: Afterwards

 Fellow Galleanists retaliated violently over the next several years in revenge, placing bombs at the residences of trial participants, including a juror who had served in the Dedham trial, a prosecution witness, the official executioner, Robert G. Elliott, and Judge Thayer.
 On September 27, 1932, a dynamite-filled package bomb destroyed Thayer's home in Worcester, Massachusetts.
 Thayer was unhurt, but his wife and a housekeeper were both injured.

 Thayer lived for the remainder of his life at his club in Boston, guarded around the clock by his personal bodyguard and police sentries.

-Thayer died of a cerebral embolism at the University Club in Boston on April 18, 1933, at the age of 75.
-The Italian anarchist Valerio Isca commented that Sacco and Vanzetti had received some measure of revenge because Thayer died while sitting on the toilet seat "and his soul went down the drain."
+He died of a cerebral embolism at the University Club in Boston on April 18, 1933, at the age of 75.
+Italian anarchist Valerio Isca commented that Sacco and Vanzetti had received some measure of revenge because Thayer died while sitting on the toilet seat "and his soul went down the drain."